jake-stewart/grid/README.md

 All of this together allows for smooth, fraction of a pixel zooming and panning, without choppiness or aliasing and remaining performant at thousands of frames per second.

 ## Todo
-* Cell animations (fade in/out, grow in/out)
 * deleteCell() method
-* Batch cell draw/delete.
-For example, fillCells(0, 0, 100, 100, color) will draw a rect at 0, 0 of size 100, 100 in given color.
-Or maybe drawCellArray().
-This just stops the need for thousands of method calls
 * clearGrid() method
 * Rendering text support?
 * Python scripting